Teaching Academy Members

 Membership Benefits: Being the Best

-Including your Teaching Academy membership in your vitae, annual report, and promotion and tenure portfolio demonstrates your dedication to being the best teacher you can be.
+Including your Teaching Academy membership in your CV, annual report, and promotion and tenure portfolio demonstrates your dedication to being the best teacher you can be.
 A membership in the Teaching Academy also earns an invitation for you and your mentor or department head to the annual Teaching Academy Gala, where you can celebrate your pursuit of excellence in the company of other Teaching Academy members and donors.

 Accumulating hours toward membership